useriasminna/disappearing-snowman-game/README.md

   <img src="assets/images/buttons.PNG" width="30%">

-* An important feature of the game is the one that displays the underscores string for the random word that the user has to guess.Every word comes with a hint to help the player, that will change with the word changing.<br>
+* An important feature of the game is the one that displays the underscores string for the random word that the user has to guess.Every word comes with a hint to help the player, that will change with the word changing.The hint is actually a definition of the word get from the MerRiam Webster Dictionary API.<br>
   <img src="assets/images/word.PNG" width="30%">

 * In order for the user to play there exists a feature that will let him chose a letter from the alphabet to complete the word.
 This is the most important feature because it decides what other features will be activated depending on the user's choice.<br>